 Identification of countries for the "Special 301" lists is a lengthy process of information gathering and analysis based on the USTR's annual trade barriers report and consultations with a wide variety of sources, including government agencies, industry groups, other private sector representatives, Congressional leaders, and foreign governments.
 The Special 301 statute is the overall guideline for identifying countries for the various lists.
-However, placements are country-specific and, according to a USTR official, take into consideration a host of factors, several of which are mentioned in the Special 301 report.65 These include the level and scope of the country's IPR infringement and their impact on the U.S. economy.
+However, placements are countryspecific and, according to a USTR official, take into consideration a host of factors, several of which are mentioned in the Special 301 report.63 These include the level and scope of the country's IPR infringement and their impact on the U.S. economy.
 Other considerations include the strength of the country's IPR laws and enforcement of IPR laws.
 The USTR also evaluates progress made by the country in improving IPR protection and enforcement in the past year.
 However, even significant progress oftentimes does not change the position or inclusion of a country on the lists.
 For instance, the USTR may decide not to upgrade a country from the Priority Watch List to the Watch List so that it can continue monitoring the country's intellectual property practices.
 Also, the USTR may note significant progress made by a country but not remove the country from the Special 301 list in order to continue highlighting concerns about the country's practices and limit backsliding.
 Another consideration for the USTR is the sincerity of the country's commitment to multilateral and bilateral trade agreements.
-There is no weighting criteria for the factors or a formula to determine the placement of a country should be upgraded or downgraded on the list.
+There is no weighting criteria for the factors or a formula to determine the placement of a country on the watch list.
+Furthermore, no particular threshold exists for determining when a country should be upgraded or downgraded on the list.